-6.6.1 - We may invoice unbilled fees and expenses in stages as the project proceeds.
-Invoices are payable within 10 days with the exception of prepayment invoices which are payable upon presentation.
+6.6.1 – We may invoice unbilled fees and expenses in stages as the project proceeds.
+Invoices are payable within 10 days.
 We shall be entitled to withhold and/or reschedule services while amounts payable to us are overdue.

 6.6.2 – Where interim payments are agreed for project stages, we shall be entitled to invoice for uncompleted stages at the originally scheduled time if a substantial reason for the delay in completion of the stage is your delay in providing necessary material or information on time.